 More than 30 union members have made a commitment to share their time and talents with our union by being part of the 2022 bargaining process.
 We have used the results of our member survey and the voices of our bargaining delegates and other union members to develop our bargaining goals.

 Our first bargaining session was 2/24/22 and we have now completed more than 13 bargaining sessions with the county.
 Our current contract expired 6/30/22 and it is not unusual to have bargaining go past this date.
 Be assured that your rights are all in place while we work hard to make our contract even stronger!

 Our bargaining team is made up of amazing union members.
 Show your union support on our bargaining days or anytime you feel like it.

+UPDATE: Watch the video of the Board of Commissioners unanimously vote to ratify our contract!!
 Join us on 12/1 to watch the Board of Commissioners will vote to ratify our contract!
 Attendance is on your own time.
 Thursday, December 1, 2022, 9 am – 12 pm during the regular Board of Commissioners meeting.
-(Watch for the agenda for a better idea of the time.)
-In Person: Multnomah Building, 501 SE Hawthorne
+(Watch for the

 Our new 3-year contract was ratified by our members.
 This document contains important language improvements and increased compensation.
 We will fight for and win more benefits for union members beginning in the new year.
 The county board of commissioners will vote to ratify the contract 12/1/22.
 Once it is fully ratified, we will move into